Heidi Heitkamp: Early life and education

 Heitkamp was born in Breckenridge, Minnesota, the fourth of seven children of Doreen LaVonne (née Berg), a school cook, and Raymond Bernard Heitkamp, a janitor and construction worker.
 Her father was of German descent, her mother of half Norwegian and half German ancestry.
 Heitkamp was raised in Mantador, North Dakota, attending local public schools.
 She adopted the nickname "Heidi" in first grade to distinguish herself from two other classmates named Mary and Kathy.
 She earned a B.A. from the University of North Dakota in 1977 and a J.D. from Lewis & Clark Law School in 1980.

 Early career

 Heitkamp interned for the United States Congress in 1976 and in the North Dakota Legislative Assembly in 1977.

 Practicing attorney and politics

 In 1980 and 1981, Heitkamp worked as an attorney for the Environmental Protection Agency.
 She next worked as an attorney for North Dakota State Tax Commissioner Kent Conrad.

 She also became active in politics, joining the North Dakota Democratic–Nonpartisan League Party.
-In 1984, Heitkamp ran for North Dakota state auditor and lost to incumbent Republican Robert W. Peterson.
+In 1984, Heitkamp ran for state Auditor and lost to incumbent Republican Robert W. Peterson.
 In 1986, Kent Conrad resigned as tax commissioner after his election to the U.S. Senate.
-Governor George A. Sinner appointed Heitkamp tax commissioner before she ran for the office and was elected with 66% of the vote against Republican Marshall Moore.
+North Dakota Governor George A. Sinner appointed Heitkamp tax commissioner before she ran for the office and was elected with 66% of the vote against Republican Marshall Moore.
 She served in that position until 1992.